This is the multi-page printable view of this section. Click here to print.

 What is program state?

-You have no doubt used print() statements to understand your program.
-Printing variables, or printing here to see if a line executes is common.
+You have no doubt used print() statements to understand your program by printing variables, or printing here to see if a line executes is common.
 You are debugging using print statements.

 Think about what these print statements tell you.
 They tell you: